jvde-github/AIS-catcher-docs/docs/configuration/input/overview.md

 | Data Type | | <span class="cmd-setting">format</span> | `CU8`, `CF32`, `CS16`, `CS8`, `F32_FS4`, `DC16H`, `TXT`, `BASESTATION`, `BEAST`, `RAW1090` | | Device-specific |

-For example, to set the sample rate to 1536K, frequecy offset of your device to 1 ppm and bandwidth to 192K:
+For example, to set the sample rate to 1536K, frequency offset of your device to 1 ppm and bandwidth to 192K:
 ```bash
 AIS-catcher -s 1536K -a 192K -p 1
 ```